Lavington Sports Ground Redevelopment

 - Refurbishment of existing change rooms, umpires rooms and amenities

-- New change rooms to meet AFL standards on the ground floor
+- New change rooms to meet national standards on the ground floor

 - Additional amenities and first aid facilities

-- 150 seat function room and kitchen overlooking the main oval
+- 150 seat function room and kitchen overlooking the main arena

 - Additional seating and disability accessible seating in the grandstand